usaid-cs/yesterday-i-learned/random.md

 - The typical Nobel Prize winner has a vastly (2.8x) [higher interest in activities such as arts and crafts](http://priceonomics.com/the-correlation-between-arts-and-crafts-and-a/) than the average person.
 - The only reliable way to show a numeric keypad from cordova is to [set the input type to `tel`](https://github.com/bendrucker/angular-credit-cards/issues/74).
 - Teflon pans [_should_](http://www.nytimes.com/2010/12/18/your-money/18shortcuts.html?_r=0) be seasoned with oil before every use (that is, on a cold pan).
-- In Twitch Plays Pokemon Crystal, RED owns the winning team (aaabaaajss, AA-J, ...) from the original Twitch Plays Pokemon.
 - In VB (classic), `Empty` is `undefined`. `Nothing` is `null`. `Null` is apparently a database-compatible `NULL`.
 - To bet "dollars to doughnuts" used to mean something when a dollar could buy many donuts.
 Now it means nothing.
 - The inseam of a pair of pants goes from crotch to bottom, not crotch to top.
 It might also be the reported length of any pair.
-- "USS" in Star Trek was United _Space_ Ship.
 - [Camera switching](https://youtube.com/watch?v=rNlmRId2FVQ&feature=youtu.be) can be exploited to film scenes with body doubles when actors/actresses cannot be there at the same time.
 It is also extremely annoying.
 - [The Big Lebowski's throwing-underwear-suitcase-out-of-the-car scene was shot in reverse](<http://www.shortlist.com/entertainment/films/50-things-you-(probably)-didnt-know-about-the-big-lebowski#gallery-15>).
 - Despite being part of the bowling team, The Dude is never seen bowling during the movie.